chrispenny/silverstripe-elemental-blog-temporary/README.md

 </div>
 ```

+Your `Blog` page will now output Blocks, instead of its standard `Layout`.

 ## Usage

 TL;DR: Have a look at `BlogOverviewBlock`.
 It has a tonne of configurable values, and should give you pretty good
 control over how you want to use it.

-`PaginationBlock` and `WidgetsBlock` are both just extensions of the `OverviewBlock` which have different configurations
+`PaginationBlock` and `WidgetsBlock` both just extent the `OverviewBlock`.
+The only difference is that they have
-set (and their own, simplified template).
+different default configurations set (and their own, simplified template).

 ### Blog Overview Block

 This is (likely) the main Block that you will be using.
 It will output a bunch of what was originally being output by
 the Blog module's `Layout` template.

-Including:
+**Including:**

 - Title (including Category/Archive/etc titles) (if `$ShowTitle` is ticked in the CMS for the Block)
 - Blog Posts that were created under this particular Blog page (or simply **all** Blog Posts if this Block is not being